harrydehix/Simple-Modulo-Calculator/README.md

 ![Screenshot](https://github.com/harrydehix/Simple-Modulo-Calculator/blob/master/screenshots/screenshot.PNG)

-It was written in Java and CSS.
+It is written in Java and CSS.